Kayo-b/game-store-page/README.md

 # Game Store Page

-##### Game store page inspired by the Steam's store design but with a more traditional e-commerce layout.
+##### This game store page is inspired by the design of the Steam Store, but it features a more traditional e-commerce layout.

 #### Features: